Aura999/Civica/README.md

 # EdTech Platform — studySphere

-Track students, manage users, and learn with our full-stack app.
+Empower young children, manage your account, and learn with our full-stack app.